Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Conclusions

 \begin{IEEEbiography}[{ }]{Konrad Schindler} (M'05–SM'12) received the Diplomingenieur (M.Tech.) degree from Vienna University of Technology, Vienna, Austria, in 1999, and the Ph.D.\ degree from Graz University of Technology, Graz, Austria, in 2003.
 He was a Photogrammetric Engineer in the private industry and held researcher positions at Graz University of Technology, Monash University, Melbourne, VIC, Australia, and ETH Zu\"urich, Z\"urich, Switzerland.
 He was an Assistant Professor of Image Understanding with TU Darmstadt, Darmstadt, Germany, in 2009.
 Since 2010, he has been a Tenured Professor of Photogrammetry and Remote Sensing with ETH Z\"urich.
 His research interests include computer vision, photogrammetry, and remote sensing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jan Dirk Wegner} is associate professor at University of Zurich and head of the EcoVision Lab at ETH Zurich.
 Jan was PostDoc (2012-2016) and senior scientist (2017-2020) in the Photogrammetry and Remote Sensing group at ETH Zurich after completing his PhD (with distinction) at Leibniz Universität Hannover in 2011.
 He was granted multiple awards, among others an ETH Postdoctoral fellowship and the science award of the German Geodetic Commission.
 Jan was selected for the WEF Young Scientist Class 2020 as one of the 25 best researchers world-wide under the age of 40 committed to integrating scientific knowledge into society for the public good.
-Jan is chair of the ISPRS II/WG 6 "Large-scale machine learning for geospatial data analysis" and organizer of the CVPR EarthVision workshops. \end{IEEEbiography}
+He is vice-president of ISPRS Technical Commission II, chair of ISPRS II/WG 6 "Large-scale machine learning for geospatial data analysis", director of the PhD graduate school "Data Science" at University of Zurich, associated faculty of the ETH AI Center, and his professorship is part of the Digital Society Initiative at University of Zurich. \end{IEEEbiography}